This general guidelines should help you choosing the best microplate for your assay.

 PHERAstar FSX: the dedicated high-throughput screening plate reader

 Compound library screenings have to be usually measured as fast as possible, in very small volumes (a few µL) and produce robust results.
 Besides the ease of use and flexibility to perform different assays, this requires a very sensitive and precise instrumentation.
-Watch Robin A. Felder, Professor and Associate Director of Clinical Chemistry and Toxicology at the University of Virginia, USA, commenting on his experience with the PHERAstar platform.
+Watch Céline Legros from Servier, France, commenting on her experience with the PHERAstar platform.